How to Create a Local Ubuntu Package Cache with Apt-Cacher-NG

 Apt Cacher NG Statistics

-While, we downloads any packages to install in any Debian/Ubuntu machines, If the package is available in apt-cache it will get from the apt-cache-ng server, if not it will fetched from internet to local repository for future use.
+While we download any packages to install in any Debian/Ubuntu machines, If the package is available in apt-cache it will get from the apt-cache-ng server, if not it will fetched from the internet to the local repository for future use.

-In this article, we have seen how to setup a local cache server for apt packages using apt-cacher-ng, many people wants this setup to save their time and bandwidth.
-I hope this will helps for all those who use Debian/Ubuntu machines.
+In this article, we have seen how to set up a local cache server for apt packages using apt-cacher-ng, many people want this setup to save their time and bandwidth.
+I hope this will help all those who use Debian/Ubuntu machines.

 Babin Lonston